Financial assistance for the removal of an oil heating system

 Conditions applicable to heating system conversion work

-To qualify, heating system conversion work must meet the following conditions.
+To qualify, heating system conversion work had to meet the following conditions.

 Fuel heating system to be removed

-- The central oil or propane heating system must be a source of heat for the home before work begins.
+- The central oil or propane heating system had to be a source of heat for the home before work begins.

-- The work must lead to the complete dismantling of the central heating appliance, i.e., the furnace or boiler that is powered by oil or propane.
+- The work had to lead to the complete dismantling of the central heating appliance, i.e., the furnace or boiler that is powered by oil or propane.

-The heating system to be removed can be either hot-air or hot-water circulation.
+The heating system to be removed could be either hot-air or hot-water circulation.

-A natural gas heating system is not eligible for this program component.
+A natural gas heating system was not eligible for this program component.

 Complete tank removal

-The work must includecomplete removalof the oil or propane tank, even if it supplies other equipment in the home.
+The work had to include the complete removal of the oil or propane tank, even if it supplied other equipment in the home.

 Installation of new heating system

-The new heating system you have installed must:
+The new heating system you had installed had to:

 - be made up of new equipment only;